prateekshukla17/Talk-DF/README.md

 - OpenAI Integration (Optional): Using OpenAI’s hosted models (via API) significantly improves response time and output quality, but may require a valid API key and incurs usage costs.

+## 📌 Note to Reviewer

+I’d like to sincerely request your understanding regarding the runtime performance shown in my demo video.
+Due to hardware limitations — I’m currently working on an older, low-spec laptop — the locally hosted AI models (for embedding and response generation) take longer than expected to process queries.

+While the core functionality and code logic are fully implemented and correct, the slower runtime is purely a result of limited system resources.
+If this application were integrated with a production-grade LLM like OpenAI (which I avoided due to cost), the response time and user experience would have been significantly faster.

+I am planning to upgrade to a new machine by next month and will re-optimize performance and deploy the app using hosted models.
+Thank you for your patience and consideration.

 ## Author

 Prateek Shukla